How to get to Wroclaw – the best options by car, train, bus and flight

-From Berlin to Wroclaw there is one daily connection departing at 18:43h from Berlin main train station.
+From Berlin to Wroclaw there is a daily connection departing at 18:43h from Berlin main train station.
 Taking that option, you will be arriving at 22:53h in Wroclaw (4:10h travel time).
 Actually it is the night train from Berlin to Vienna and Budapest, which also stops in Wroclaw.

 On the weekends, there is an additional culture train between Berlin and Wroclaw.
 It is very special as you can enjoy cultural events like concerts or readings during the journey.
 Check out the VBB Culture Train Homepage here.
 The best updates for events are available on their Facebook Page.
-We have taken the train in February 2020 and wrote more about our experience with the culture train here, where you also can find a little video.
+We have taken the train multiple times and wrote more about our experience with the culture train here, where you also can find a little video.